-7 Lawn Games For Your Fourth Of July Party That Will Help You Pass Time While You Wait For The Fireworks
+7 Classic Lawn Games For Your 4th Of July Party

 It’s almost Independence Day, so dust off your giant Jenga sets and check to be sure that squirrels didn’t eat your cornhole bags (is that just a Southern thing?), because it’s time to go outside and show off your skills with some Fourth of July lawn and patio games.